 Water Is Your Best Defence Against Cats Pooping In Your Garden

-If the flower bed the cat is using cannot be protected by a Scarecrow due to its location (they aren’t really suitable for protecting areas next to a boundary fence for instance where you might end up giving a neighbour a soaking) then set up a few solar powered cat deterrents around the area.
+If the flower bed the cat is using cannot be protected by a water sprayer due to its location (they aren’t really suitable for protecting areas next to a boundary fence for instance where you might end up giving a neighbour a soaking) then set up a few solar powered cat deterrents around the area.

 Another option is to set up a simple frame around your flowerbeds and lay pea netting or chicken wire over it to keep the cat off.